dbeniamin/1-100_PythonCode_Challenge/README.md

 **03.09.2024 → day 58 - Bootstrap Intro** - Introduction to Bootstrap.
 - Easy to code exercise with TO-DOs that focus on applying Bootstrap to a web page.

+**04.09.2024 → day 58_1 - Bootstrap Components** - Diving in to Bootstrap.
+- Templating a web page using Bootstrap elements.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.